todiane/poster-palace/README.md

 - As a buyer I receive email confirmation after purchase so I can keep track of my orders.

-- As a buyer, I can leave reviews for products I’ve purchased so that I can share my experience with others.
+- As a registered user, I can leave reviews for products I’ve purchased so that I can share my experience with others.

 **Admin Management**